 “Erectile dysfunction in men and orgasm dysfunction in women are the most frequent sexual consequences of neurological deficits,” said David Vodušek, a professor at the University of Ljubljana, Slovenia, according to a press release.
 “There are ways of helping affected individuals, provided (that) neurologists actively address possible problems with the patient’s intimate private life.”

-Neurological disorders can severely impact patients’ sexuality, leading to a diverse range of problems including loss of desire, erection issues, and infertility – but too often the issue of sexual dysfunction is given too little attention.
+Neurological disorders can severely affect patients’ sexuality, leading to a wide range of problems including loss of desire, erection issues, and infertility — but too often the issue of sexual dysfunction is given too little attention.
 Vodušek said patients can be helped if neurologists and patients actively address the problems in a patient’s intimate private life just as they address other mobility and function issues.

-In patients with serious neurological disorders, lesions to the frontal and temporal lobes may cause sexual dysfunction, leading both men and women affected to experience very weak sexual desire.
+In patients with serious neurological disorders, lesions to the frontal and temporal lobes may cause sexual dysfunction, leading to weak sexual desire in both men and women.
 Epileptic patients often experience decreased sexual arousability, and male patients with Parkinson’s report erectile dysfunction and problems with orgasm and ejaculation.
-Multiple sclerosis and Parkinson’s disease are other neurological diseases associated with similar sexual issues.
+MS patients may experience similar sexual issues.